Lakshminarayananc/agile-web-development-report/report.md

 #### Changes for the next year

 "We try to improve the course for the next year.
 In your opinion, how do these alternative course formats sound compared to this yearʼs format?"
 5 = much better, 1 = much worse.
-"Just as it was this time" was pre-filled with value 3.
+"Like this year" was pre-filled with value 3.

 In the chart below, the names of the different options are shown in a shortened form.
 For the original names with explanations, see the [feedback form](feedback_form.pdf).